smith11235/rails-aws/README.md

 * point nameservers in your registrarr
 	* go to your registrars website
 	* set the 4 nameservers to your domain
+* create a HostedZone for your domain
+  * go to the aws console for route 53
+	* create a hosted zone
+	* enter your base domain: example.com
 * edit your config/rails-aws.yml file
-	* set domain to: example.com
+	* set domain to your hosted zone name: example.com
 	* set domain_branch to 'master'
 		* or whatever you want to pair this domain to
-* if you are setting up repeatedly this domain
-	* it can take a couple minutes for the routing to be updated
+* when deploying a domain, updates can take minutes to be reflected in the browser
+	* rake aws:cap_update instead of tearing down master

 ## DB Support